FamilySearch/GEDCOM/specification/gedcom.md

 If the text is primarily in one language with a few parts in a different language, it is recommended that a language tag identifying the primary language be used.
-If no one language is primary, the language tag `mul` (meaning "multiple") may be used.
-Most language-specific algorithms will need to treat `mul` the same way they do `und`.
+If no one language is primary, the language tag `mul` (meaning "multiple") may be used, but most language-specific algorithms will treat `mul` the same way they do `und`.

 :::note
 Conversations are ongoing about adding part-of-payload language tagging in a future version of the spec